-Chalat Hatten & Banker would love to be your ally.
+Let Chalat Hatten & Banker be your ally.
 Our Denver-based personal injury lawyers have represented victims in virtually every type of traffic accident across Colorado for the past three decades.
 Our practice is focused on people with serious or catastrophic personal injuries, and our lawyers have extensive experience with both the mechanics and the medicine.
 We are here to investigate, litigate, and negotiate on your behalf.
-Contact us today to get started with a free initial consultation.
+Contact us today to get started with a complimentary initial consultation.

 Why Choose Chalat Hatten & Banker’s Auto Accident Lawyers?

 - No car accident case is ever the same, which is why a one-size-fits-all approach doesn’t work.
 We are known for developing winning, creative strategies tailored and individualized to every case to achieve the best outcomes for our clients and their families

 - Our Denver car accident lawyers have over 30 years’ experience successfully representing auto collision victims.
 We have recovered millions of dollars on behalf of our clients